OpenDataServices/flatten-tool/docs/unflatten.rst

 Writing output to a file
 ------------------------

-By default, Flatten Tool now prints its output to stdout.
+By default, Flatten Tool prints its output to stdout.
 If you want it to write its output to a file instead, you can use the ``-o`` option.

 Here's the same example, this time writing its output to ``unflattened.json``: